-What kind of associations do you have when you hear the name of the country Montenegro?
+What comes to your mind when you hear the name of the Montenegro country?
 Sea, mountains, breathtaking scenery...
 In recent years Montenegro has become quite a popular resort for travelers from Europe.
 The perfect combination of sea and mountains creates a mild climate that is optimal for everyone.
 The bathing season here lasts from May to October.
 However, even in winter, you can spend an interesting and useful holiday by visiting one of the ski resorts.

 1. Montenegro on the map

-I'm sure many of you must have asked the search engine the question: "Where is Montenegro?".
-The country is located in the southwest of the Balkan Peninsula and is washed for 300 km by two seas - Adriatic and Black.
-The territory of Montenegro also includes 14 islands, which extend for 15.6 km.
-It shares borders with Serbia, Croatia, Albania Bosnia and Herzegovina.
+I'm sure many of you must have asked the search engine questions like: "Where is Montenegro" or "Where is Montenegro on the map".
+Montenegro country is located in the southwest of the Balkan Peninsula and is washed for 300 km by two seas - Adriatic and Black.
+The territory of Montenegro also includes 14 islands, which extend to 15.6 km.
+It shares borders with Serbia, Croatia, Albania Bosnia, and Herzegovina.

 Although the country is not large, it holds several unique geographical records:

 • Tara River Canyon is the second largest canyon in the world and the deepest in Europe.

 • The Bay of Kotor is the fjord of the Earth's northern hemisphere, located at its southernmost point.